tap for music

 A Python workflow in Jupyter Notebook

-All examples shown use mock or synthetic data.
-No real client or creator data is displayed.
+All examples shown use mock data.
+No real PayPal data is displayed.

 context